Bosch is the new star in Silicon Saxony microchip cluster | DW | 04.06.2021

 Wafers from Bosch's new plant in Dresden will be the basis for new intelligent chips for the automotive sector

-Engineering and technology company Bosch adds a star to its firmament next week with the opening of a new semiconductor plant just north of Dresden, in the German state of Saxony.
+Engineering and technology company Bosch on Monday added a star to its firmament with the opening of a new semiconductor plant just north of Dresden, in the German state of Saxony.

 The firm has pumped about €1 billion ($1.2 billion) into its new site, marking the biggest single investment in its 130-year history.